 Jenny: Yeah, and I think you’ll find… one thing I’ll hear from patients that maybe come from medical spas is that they go into a spa and a lot of times they’ll want them to sign up for these memberships or these contracts or buy a certain amount of syringes or get on a facial plan.
 I feel like people appreciate that we’re different and are going to recommend what is best for you based on your concerns.
 It’s not like you’re coming in and we’ve got like this big sales pitch ready where the whole team knows it like it’s a numbers game.
 It’s not a numbers game.

 Dr. Thompson: Yeah, I’ve even had people come in and be apologetic that they didn’t spend more money.
 You know…I’m like, “that’s not why we’re here”.
 So I think it’s important to realize that even if you’re coming in with probably one of the most simple things I do is a mole shave.
 Somebody that has a little bump and I just shave it off and you know what does it cost, like $75 or something.
 I don’t know.
 But, that’s not the point, it’s what I can do to help you.
 And I think sometimes plastic surgeons can forget that we’re physicians, we are healers, we are here to help people.
 That’s our primary job.
 If we lose sight of that, then we’ve lost something really important to who we are.

 Nicea: I love it.

 Jenny: Well thank you so joining us gals and Dr. Thompson.
-For more information on Utah Facial Plastics you can visit utahfacialplastics.com or call (801) 776-2220.
+For more information on our top Utah plastic surgeons at Utah Facial Plastics you can visit utahfacialplastics.com or call (801) 776-2220.
 We also have utahhairmd.com for info on hair rejuvenation and we look forward to our next episode…join us soon.